About Academic Enrichment

-Studying abroad is more than being a tourist, it is one of the most exciting experiences students can have while at The University of Montana, and there are many opportunities to choose from.
-Students can increase their understanding of other cultures and learn or improve a second language while earning academic credits toward their degree.
+Students can increase their understanding of other cultures and learn or improve a second language while earning academic credits toward their degree by studying abroad.
 Most scholarships and student loans may be applied to study abroad opportunities offered in 58 different countries through three different UM-sponsored programs: Partner University Exchange, International Student Exchange Program (ISEP), and Faculty-Directed Programs.

 Students can spend a semester or year abroad at one of 57 exchange partner institutions, while continuing to pay tuition and fees to UM.
 Some partner universities offer a "Study Abroad" program, where students pay a discounted tuition rate to the host university, rather than to UM; currently, this option is available in Australia, Ireland, and New Zealand.
 Room and board are usually paid to the foreign university.